imageio/imageio/docs/formats.rst

  A format for reading DICOM images: a common format used to store
     medical image data, such as X-ray, CT and MRI.

+    This format borrows some code (and ideas) from the pydicom project, and (to the best of our knowledge) has the same limitations as pydicom with regard to the type of files that it can handle.
+However, only a predefined subset of tags are extracted from the file.
+This allows for great simplifications allowing us to make a stand-alone reader, and also results in a much faster read time.
+We plan to allow reading all tags in the future (by using pydicom).

 **Keyword arguments for reading**